LAYTON — Pop quiz: When was the temple ceremony translated into Spanish?

 Jose Garcia from Monterrey, Mexico, said, “We haven’t come here as tourists.
 We have come to do a great work for ourselves and for our fathers.
 We have waited many years for this moment, this opportunity to enter the temple, and it is a great step in our path to perfection.”

-And Saturino Aguilar from the Ermita Branch in Mexico said, “I used to think I was an orphan, but now I see that I have many brothers and sisters.”3 comments on this story
+And Saturino Aguilar from the Ermita Branch in Mexico said, “I used to think I was an orphan, but now I see that I have many brothers and sisters.”

 For years afterwards, Spanish-speaking Mormons would attend days-long conferences in Mesa “at which many reported an outpouring of the power of the Holy Ghost and during which hundreds of Spanish-speaking Latter-day Saints performed thousands of LDS temple ordinances,” Tamez said.